 Stormwater will need to be managed in accordance with the Timaru District Council stormwater management requirements and the LWRP.
+The natural topography provides for easy options for on site stormwater disposal given the low allotment density and natural swales.

 3.4 Funding for Council services